sustainability net impact

 A positive net impact of our business

 Based on Upright’s assessment, Tele2 has a positive net impact ratio on sustainability of our business of +52%.

-- When it comes to health, using connected devices can lead to a more sedentary lifestyle, however the activities associated with this, e.g. watching TV, bring meaning and joy to the users.
+- When it comes to health, using connected devices can lead to a more sedentary lifestyle, however the activities associated with this, e.g., watching TV, bring meaning and joy to users.
 Connected devices are also an important tool for communication to maintain relationships, which also contributes to our health, resulting in a net positive impact in this dimension.

 - Finally in the environmental dimension, the model only measures direct environmental impact, and does not take into account the emissions avoided from the use of our products and services as outlined by the GSMA in their report “The Enablement Effect”.